Data-Science-for-Linguists-2019/Class-Plaza/guestbooks/guestbook_eva.md

 * **One Area of Improvement:** For the Blogger gender by industry chart, maybe you can adjust the color to meet the previous charts.
 Ex: blue for male, orange for female.
 That would be easier to read.

 * **One Thing I Learned:** Many data analysis methods.
 There are a lot of plot function I can utilize in my project.

+### Matt's Visit:
+- __What I liked:__ I like the reactions to what shows up in the Topics from LDA.
+Diversity of graphs also gives a nice clean presentation.
+- __Area of improvement:__ Looking into doing a table of contents.
+The ease of navigation really helps with development, and could come in handy if you do any presentation with the notebooks.
+Only drawback is that it doesn't work in GitHub's preview (to my knowledge anyway).
+- __What I learned:__ A little bit about how to use LDA in machine learning.
+Also a nice refresher on nltk's regular expression tokenizer.